 Set Your Preferred Range

-Define a minimum and maximum temperature:
+Select the edit icon on the right and define a minimum and maximum temperature:

 For example: